mattyschell/geodatabase-buildings-height/README.md

 * Export elevations with feature_code equal to 300000 as a shapefile named spot_elevation.shp to the data directory.
 Zip that bad boy.

-Don't bother with removing columns, the ArcGIS Pro GUI is uncooperative when also selecting a subset of records.
+Don't bother with removing columns, the ArcGIS Pro GUI requires a galaxy brain when also selecting a subset of records.

 ## Database Setup